Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 • Medications

-Genetic predisposition plays a significant role in this type of hair loss, and specific hormone variations, combined with other factors, create ideal conditions for the development of androgenetic alopecia.
+Genetic predisposition plays a significant role in this type of hair loss, and specific hormone variations, combined with other factors, create ideal conditions for the development of androgenic alopecia.

 The AGA gene is more likely to be expressed in men and women suffering from alopecia who inherit the gene from their father or mother.
 The gene can remain dormant for years before being expressed.
 To date, there is no screening to predict when this will occur.

-If you have hereditary conditions or are already experiencing androgenetic alopecia, it is important to start treatment as early as possible.
+If you have hereditary conditions or are already experiencing hair loss, it is important to start treatment as early as possible.
 It is a chronic and persistent condition, so the earlier you start, the more treatment options you have.

 Topical Treatments

-Minoxidil is the most popular topical treatment on the market for baldness.
-This active substance is highly regarded as a “gateway” treatment for androgenic alopecia.
+Minoxidil is the most popular topical options for treating androgenetic alopecia.
+This active substance is highly regarded as a “gateway” treatment for hereditary baldness.
 By stimulating hair follicle growth, it increases blood flow to the scalp and prevents further hair loss.

 However, it must be used regularly for lasting results.
-It is more of a less effective and temporary solution for permanent results.
-The following side effects may occur:
+As soon as you stop or pause your treatment of Minoxidil, your androgenetic alopecia symptoms will resume.
+The following side effects may also occur:

 • Changes in hair texture